D-Bald/music-and-al-event-countdown/README.md

 - `!events` - lists all stored events with countdown
 - `!next` - shows details about next upcoming event
 - `!subscribe` - to daily countdown for list of events
-- `!unsubscribe` - of daylie countdown
+- `!unsubscribe` - of daily countdown

 ## License
 MIT License.
 Copyright (c) 2022 David Baldauf.